tyagiraa/CS5610_Project1/README.md

 ### Updating Content

 Just edit the HTML files directly.
 The structure is pretty straightforward, and Bootstrap classes handle most of the layout stuff.

+## Use of Generative AI

+This project utilized generative AI tools minimally to enhance development efficiency:

+### AI Tools Used

+**Google Gemini Pro Model**
+- **Purpose**: Generated the HTML structure and styling for the Projects page (`projects.html`)
+- **Prompt**: "Create a responsive projects showcase page with Bootstrap 5 that displays software engineering projects in card format with project images, descriptions, technologies used, and live demo/GitHub links"
+- **Implementation**: The entire Projects page layout, including card components, grid system, and initial styling, was built using Google Gemini Pro's suggestions.
+Manual refinements were made to align with the portfolio's color scheme (scarlet and gold) and overall design system.

+### Manual Development

+All other components were developed manually:
+- HTML5 semantic markup for home, about, and contact pages
+- Custom CSS styling and animations
+- JavaScript functionality (typewriter effect implementation)
+- Responsive design adjustments
+- W3C compliance fixes and optimizations
+- Content writing and personalization

+### Rationale

+AI was used strategically only for the Projects page scaffold to accelerate layout design while maintaining full creative control over branding, styling, and functionality throughout the rest of the site.